 It All Started with a Man Named Bobadmin

 Built in 1927 as an all-boy Catholic boarding school.
-It eventually evolved into a renowned military school for boys.
+It eventually started to evolve into a renowned military school for boys.
 Operating until 1982, the school stayed true to its Catholic roots and the nuns who served and taught here.
 Re-emerging with a new mission and purpose, Nazareth Hall was reborn…

 “The year was 1990.
 We were on our weekly Sunday visit to Grand Rapids for Sunday brunch.
 As we passed by the abandoned Nazareth Hall I noticed a “For Sale” sign in the front yard.
 After years of being threatened by my parents that I would be sent to the boarding school, I entertained the idea of satisfying my curiosity by phoning the listed real estate company to arrange for a tour.

-I even found out that nearly the entire contents were sold at an auction.
+Then I found out that nearly the entire contents were sold at an auction.
 We explored the five floors and 90,000 square feet in sub-freezing weather.

 In a moment of “I don’t know what I’m doing” I made an offer to which the nuns accepted.